cerner/terra-toolkit/docs/Wdio_Utility.md

     - See [beAccessible-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/beAccessible-spec.js) for examples.
 - `Terra.should.matchScreenshot()` **Note - It is preferred to use Terra.should.validateElement().
 Terra.should.matchScreenshot() may eventually be deprecated** mocha-chai convenience method that takes a screenshot for the specified viewports and verifies the images are within the specified mis-match tolerance.
 Note: this method provides its own mocha it test case.
 The methods accepts these arguments (in this order):
     - String (optional): the test case name.
 Default name is 'default'
     - Object (optional): the test options.
-Options include selector, viewports, misMatchTolerance and viewportChangePause:
+Options include selector, viewports, and misMatchTolerance:
          - selector: the element selector to take a screenshot of.
 Defaults to the global terra.selector.
          - viewports: the array of viewports dimensions to take a screenshot in.
 Defaults to the current viewport size.
          - misMatchTolerance: number between 0 and 100 that defines the degree of mismatch to consider two images as identical, increasing this value will decrease test coverage.
 Defaults to the global visualRegression.compare.misMatchTolerance.
-         - viewportChangePause: the number of milliseconds to wait after a viewport change.
-Defaults to the global visualRegression.viewportChangePause.
     - See [matchScreenshot-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/matchScreenshot-spec.js) for example usage.
 - `Terra.should.validateElement()` mocha-chai convenience method that takes a screenshot and verifies the images are within the specified mis-match tolerance and performs accessibility validation.
 Note: this method provides its own mocha it test case.
 Also, since viewports isn't accepted in this method, you need to [test in multiple viewports](#testing-multiple-viewports) This method accepts these arguments (in this order):
     - String (optional): the test case name.
 Default name is 'default'